mcusuperuser/embedded_c/docs/arrays.md

 ### Initialization at string declaration

 **Syntax**

 ```c
 char arrayName[] = "Programmer";
 ```

-*Note*
+!!!
+Note
     - The array size is not required.
     - The size automatically determined by the length of the string.
     - A NULL character `\0` is automatically appended to the array.

 **Code example**

 ```c
 char string1[] = "Programmer"; // 11 characters "Programmer\0"